rheamall/Northwind-Traders-SQL-Analysis/README.md

 # Northwind Traders SQL Analysis

-**Summary**: A comprehensive SQL analysis of the Northwind Traders database, exploring data insights through complex queries, joins and CTEs.
-This project involved analyzing sales revenue, customer behavior, suppliers, operational efficiency and logistics to derive actionable insights for business improvement.
+**Summary**: This is a comprehensive SQL analysis of the Northwind Traders database, a simulated dataset commonly used for learning and business intelligence exploration.
+We explored data insights through complex queries, joins and CTEs.
+We focused our analysis in 4 key areas: these were **sales revenue, customer behavior, suppliers** and **operational efficiency**, to derive actionable insights for business improvement.

 ## About the Project